EfthymiosCosta/efthymioscosta.github.io/_publications/costa2022_benchmarking.md

   year={2023},
   publisher={Springer}
 }'  # BibTeX Citation
-authors: "Efthymios Costa, Ioanna Papatsouma, and Angelos Markos"  # You can add this if not yet defined
+authors: "<u>Efthymios Costa</u>, Ioanna Papatsouma, and Angelos Markos"  # You can add this if not yet defined
 ---